Technical Artist; particles, shaders, asset optimization, & pipeline

 I was part of 2 published Siggraph papers and was allowed the opportunity to speak at Siggraph 2015.

-The talk was to a decently full room about camera based crowd navigation for Peanuts.
+The talk was to a decently full room, my bit was about camera based crowd navigation for Peanuts.

 While working in Crowds,

-I built most of the navigation tools, placement, pathing, obstacle detection, and made the usual crowd/boid navigation logic itself in Houdini for Birds & Land critters.
+I built most of the navigation, placement, pathing, obstacle detection tools, and the usual crowd/boid navigation logic itself in Houdini for Birds & Land critters.

-I wrote systems to understand the terrain and how to follow the flow of the ground,
+I wrote systems to understand terrain; to follow the flow of the ground they walked,

-While calculating the linear algebra to limit joint rotation in the neck to determine if the agent could look at their target or not.
+While calculating the linear algebra to limit joint rotation in the neck to determine if the agent could look at their target or not; relative joint space is fun!

 One of the personality traits I gave the crowd agents was 'rudeness';